-- Email the libEnsemble mailing list, and notify the everyone channel in the libEnsemble Slack workspace with an announcement and quick summary of the release. - Ensure all relevant GitHub issues are closed and moved to the Done column on the kanban project board (inc. the release checklist).
-Those that were already in Done should be archived.
+- Ensure all relevant GitHub issues are closed and moved to the Done column on the kanban project board (inc. the release checklist). - Email libEnsemble mailing list, and notify the everyone channel in the libEnsemble Slack workspace.

 5.3.2 Release Platforms